pennhanlee/tp/docs/UserGuide.md

 Example Command | Result
 --------------- | ----------
-`undo` | Previous version is restored
+`undo` | Reverts the most recent change

 <div markdown="block" class="alert alert-danger">
 :warning: **Warning:**

    The undo command will not execute if there are no commands available to undo.
-Once you close _bookmark_, the commands entered during your last usage session cannot be undone using the `undo` command when you start the application again.
+Once you close _bookmark_, the commands entered during your last session cannot be undone using the `undo` command when you start the application again.
 </div>

 | What you should see |